 Restaurant in Paris, France

-Latte Cisternino
+Cooperativa Latte Cisternino

-100ptsNeighbourhood Italian, easy to book, low friction.
+100Pearl PointsNeighbourhood Italian, easy to book, low friction.

-About Latte Cisternino
+About Cooperativa Latte Cisternino

 Latte Cisternino sits in Paris's 10th arrondissement, a neighbourhood that rewards explorers with local-facing dining at prices below the more tourist-heavy arrondissements.
-Verified detail on cuisine, pricing, and hours is limited, so call ahead before committing a group booking.
+Verified detail on cuisine, pricing, hours is limited, so call ahead before committing a group booking.
 Easy to get a reservation when you're ready to go.

 Should You Book Latte Cisternino?

 Latte Cisternino, at 46 Rue du Faubourg Poissonnière in Paris's 10th arrondissement, is worth considering if you're looking for a neighbourhood dining experience in one of the city's more liveable, less tourist-heavy districts.
-The 10th is a practical base for explorers working through Paris's dining scene, and this address puts you within reach of the Canal Saint-Martin area without the premium pricing that comes with more central postcodes.
+The 10th is a practical base for explorers working through Paris's dining scene, this address puts you within reach of the Canal Saint-Martin area without the premium pricing that comes with more central postcodes.

 Be aware: the venue database holds almost no confirmed detail on this property.
-Cuisine type, pricing, hours, and awards are all unverified.
-That data gap makes a full recommendation difficult, and if precision matters to you, venues with more transparency — such as Kei or L'Ambroisie — offer a clearer picture of what you're booking and at what cost.
+Cuisine type, pricing, hours, awards are all unverified.
+That data gap makes a full recommendation difficult, if precision matters to you, venues with more transparency — such as Kei or L'Ambroisie — offer a clearer picture of what you're booking and at what cost.

 The Space and Private Dining Angle